engingonul/employee-vacation-scheduler/README.md

 * Forgot Password Module

- In order to have this section working properly, default email and password data must be replaced with custom values in WebApplication\Controllers\AuthController.cs (Line 113 - 117 - 119).
+ In order to get this section work properly, default email and password data must be replaced with custom values in WebApplication\Controllers\AuthController.cs (Line 113 - 117 - 119).